 Jump ahead to:

-Maybe it’s too hot to bake, or maybe you’re just looking for an extra-easy July recipe.
-Whatever the case, you’ve landed in the right place
+Maybe it’s too hot to bake, or maybe you’re just looking for an easy 4th of July dessert.
+Whatever the case, you’ve landed in the right place.

-Dunk and sprinkle: That, and a little melting are all you do to make these super-cute treats, so by all means get the kids involved.
+Dunk and sprinkle: That, and a little melting are all you do to make this super-cute, kid-friendly 4th of July dessert.
 Set yourself up for success with the right ingredients: large pretzel rods, easy-melt vanilla candy wafers, and red, white, and blue jimmies.